ElChaderino/The-Squiggle-Interpreter/README.md

 Integrated into clinical report for visual attention fluctuation tracking

-CSD (Current Source Density) Support
+CSD (Current Source Density) Support (Suggested by Jay Gunkleman and is a happy enchancement to the graphs which were a bit lacking in color pop and correctness xD )

 Optional application of surface Laplacian via MNE's CSD module